DETAILED ACTION

 Therefore, it would have been obvious to one of the ordinary skill in the art before the effective filling date of the claimed invention to combine Islam396’s invention of a system and a method for downlink control channel signaling for improving UE power consumption in a wireless communication to include Bala’s invention of wireless transmit/receive unit (WTRU) power saving associated with idle mode in a wireless communication system, because it provides an efficient mechanism in reducing power consumption for the WTRU operating in the wireless communication system. (¶0097, Bala).

-Yet, Islam396 and Bala do not expressly teach receive, from the base station, a blind decode indicator associated with a blind decode operation on a physical downlink control channel (PDCCH); perform the blind decode operation on the PDCCH when based on the blind decode indicator permits the UE to perform the blind decode operation;
+Yet, Islam396 and Bala do not expressly teach means for monitoring for the WUS from the base station in a narrow bandwidth based on the WUS configuration, wherein the WUS comprises a sequence-based WUS, and wherein the sequence-based WUS carries a bandwidth switching indication from the narrow bandwidth to a wide bandwidth; means for receiving, from the base station, a blind decode indicator associated with a blind decode operation on a physical downlink control channel (PDCCH); means for performing the blind decode operation on the PDCCH in the wide bandwidth when based on the blind decode indicator permits the UE to perform the blind decode operation;

 PNG